Bob Toski: Later career

 Toski left the tour aged 30 so he could spend more time with his young family and took a series of jobs as a club professional, while still competing occasionally on the Tour.

 Later he found renewed fame as a leading golf coach, assisting tour pros such as World Golf Hall of Fame inductees Tom Kite and Judy Rankin as well as Australian star Bruce Crampton.
 He also wrote several golf instructional books, and made some of the earliest golf instruction videos.
 In the early 1980s he was a regular on NBC Sports golf telecasts.
 He worked as color commentator with Hughes Sports Network golf telecasts in the 1970s.

 Toski began playing on the Senior PGA Tour upon its formation in 1980.
 He left the Tour in January 1986 after he became involved in a controversy over how he marked his ball in a tournament in Japan.
-Fellow Senior PGA Tour player Gay Brewer stated that Toski improved his lie by marking it away from a spike mark near where his ball had come to rest on the green.
+Fellow senior golfer Gay Brewer stated that Toski improved his lie by marking it away from a spike mark near where his ball had come to rest on the green.
 Toski said that he had no recollection of any rules infraction.
 He returned in April 1986.
 He played several more years on the Tour.